 8 Tips for decorating with faux plants indoor-gardener-style

-1) Start with a good container to make your faux plant look it’s best
+1) Start with a good container to make your artificial plant look it’s best

 The plant container is like the crowning jewel of a plant.
 Where faux plants are concerned, a new or update container can make your faux plants really shine.
 For example, you might buy a fake plant because you like the type of plant it is, but not necessarily the container it is in.
 Alternatively you may already have a fake plant that you like, but the container is outdated, too small, grungy, etc…